 If you want your job application to be taken seriously, you have to consider all national differences.
-The USA jobs search demands more than just the obvious USA resume writing and translation - it requires careful preparation.
-You will be confronted with problems that in all probability did not even cross your mind when you decided to find jobs in the USA.
+The USA job search demands more than just the USA resume with the USA cover letter writing and translation - it requires careful preparation.
+You will be confronted with problems that in all probability did not even cross your mind when you decided to find employment in the USA.

 Do not take too lightly the influence the USA job search can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

-When applying for a job in the USA, you must use English.
-Foreign job seekers are expected to have at least a basic understanding of English language because knowledge of English is consider necessary to cope with daily office life and life outside work.
-Not knowing English will put you at real disadvantage from the local job seekers.
+When applying for work in the USA, you must use English.
+Foreign job seekers are expected to have at least a basic understanding of the English language because knowledge of English is considered necessary to cope with daily office life and life outside work.
+Not knowing English will put you at a real disadvantage from the local job seekers.

 Many people believe that having studied English at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.

 Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess the USA work permit.
 In addition, any work “on black” will never qualify you for an American work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be arrested and even deported.